moazzamalirind/GCD_BugFlowExperiment/README.md

 **Figure 2**
 1. Download 15 mins observed hydrograph of August 2018 from: https://waterdata.usgs.gov/usa/nwis/uv?09380000
 2. Paste the downloaded data into the "Hydrographs_Observed_Used.xlsx" file located in the Supporting Data folder.
 In the "August_2018" worksheet, paste the release data into the blue-colored cells corresponding to the time.
+The Saturday-Sunday-Weekday model release values are the observed releases average over the on- and off-peak periods and then averaged over the month for the daytypes.
+In other words, these are observed values which are just formated in the Saturday-Sunday-Weekday model template.
 View the updated hydrograph in the "August_2018 (Hydrograph)" worksheet.

 **Figure 3** We developed this conceptual model in Microsoft PowerPoint 2016 to illustrate how contract and market pricing may affect the release schedule.